-- 21. As a concrete expression of the "synodality" to which Pope Francis is calling the Church, it was quickly decided that a formal consultation of the whole Church in Australia should be undertaken.
-A structured process of listening and dialogue, based largely-though not exclusively-on the principles of Ignatian discernment, was developed and offered to the whole Church as the means through which this consultation should take place. - 22.
-The results of the wide-ranging response to the Listening and Dialogue process, made available through the Plenary Council website, were entrusted to the Bishops Conference's National Centre for Pastoral Research.
-All the responses were received, read and collated.
-This work was eventually presented to the Facilitation Team, the Executive Committee and the Bishops Commission.
+22. The results of the wide-ranging response to the Listening and Dialogue process, made available through the Plenary Council website, were entrusted to the Bishops Conference's National Centre presented to the Facilitation Team, the Executive Committee and the Bishops Commission.
 Together, over three days, these groups met together, prayed together and privately, listened to each other, and worked collaboratively to decide on six thematic areas under which all the submissions could be gathered.